Vanguard FDIC insured

 Calculating SIPC Coverage at Vanguard

-SIPC insurance is generally per customer, per brokerage firm.
-This setup means you can have coverage for multiple accounts across different brokerage firms, but not for multiple accounts at the same firm.
-There are exceptions to this rule, though.
+SIPC insurance usually applies per customer, per brokerage firm.
+This means you can increase coverage by holding accounts at different brokers, but not by opening multiple accounts at the same broker.
+There are some exceptions to this rule.

-If you have two IRAs at Vanguard (one Roth and one Traditional) and two taxable individual accounts, you would have a combined total of $1.5 million in insurance coverage.
-The retirement accounts would have $1 million of protection (each IRA protected up to $500,000), and the taxable accounts combined would be covered up to $500,000 (not $500,000 each).
+If you have two IRAs at Vanguard (one Roth and one Traditional) and two taxable individual accounts, you would have a total of $1.5 million in coverage.
+The retirement accounts would have $1 million in protection ($500,000 for the Roth and $500,000 for the Traditional), and the taxable accounts would have another $500,000 total (not $500,000 for each).

-If one of the taxable accounts is a joint account, it would have its own $500,000 coverage, leading to a total of $1 million in insurance for the taxable accounts.
+But if one of the taxable accounts is a joint account, it would have its own $500,000 limit, bringing the total taxable coverage to $1 million.

 Vanguard And Top Competitors